apache/pulsar/site2/docs/client-libraries-node.md

 pulsar://pulsar.us-west.example.com:6650
 ```

-If you are using [TLS encryption](security-tls-transport.md) or [TLS Authentication](security-tls-authentication.md), the URL will look like something like this:
+If you are using [TLS encryption](security-tls-transport.md) or [TLS Authentication](security-tls-authentication.md), the URL looks like this:

 ```http
 pulsar+ssl://pulsar.us-west.example.com:6651